Pennsylvania Railroad class R1

-The Pennsylvania Railroad's class R1 comprised a single prototype electric locomotive constructed in 1934 by the Baldwin Locomotive Works of Philadelphia, Pennsylvania, USA, with the electrical equipment by Westinghouse.
+The Pennsylvania Railroad's class R1 comprised a single prototype electric locomotive constructed in 1934 by the Baldwin Locomotive Works of Philadelphia, Pennsylvania, US, with the electrical equipment by Westinghouse.

 It was built as a competitor to the GG1 design, but after trials the GG1 was selected for volume production on the basis of its superior tracking and riding qualities; the R1 prototype, however, remained in service.
 It was numbered 4800 originally, swapped numbers with the victorious GG1 prototype to #4899, but was moved in May 1940 to #4999 to make room for the expanding GG1 fleet.

 For many years, the R1's regular duties involved hauling the westbound Broadway Limited and returning eastward with a mail and express train.
 The long rigid wheelbase of the locomotive caused occasional derailments in Sunnyside Yard and elsewhere.
-The R1 was withdrawn from service and sent for scrap in 1958.